JeffersonLab/swcarpentry-jlab-jupyter/index.md

 > interface before tackling this lesson.
 The commands in this lesson
 > pertain to **Python 3**.
 >
-> Learners should ensure that they are part of the `jupyterusers` group
+> Learners should ensure that they are part of the `jupyterusers` unix group
 > on the Jefferson Lab scientific computing system.
 Use the `groups`
 > command in an interactive session to check if you are a member of this
 > group.
 {: .prereq}

 ### Getting Started

-To get started, follow the directions in the "[Setup](setup/)" tab to download the initial set of Jupyter Notebook to your working directory and follow any installation instructions.
+To get started, follow the directions in the "[Setup](setup/)" tab to ensure that you are in the `jupyterusers` unix group.

+In order to speed up the entry of notebooks, later in the lesson we will download an initial set of Jupyter notebooks to your working directory on the server.